paragkapoorcs/pk1/automation/05_Composer_Enviornment/readme.md

 A project with the following APIs enabled must be used to host the resources of this module:

-- Cloud Composer API: `composer.googleapis.com`
+Cloud Composer API: `composer.googleapis.com`

 The [Project Factory module][project-factory-module] can be used to provision a project with the necessary APIs enabled.

+Copyright 2021 Google Inc. All rights reserved.

+The use of this software is governed by the Pre-GA Offering Terms section of the the [Service Specific Terms](https://cloud.google.com/terms/service-terms#general-service-terms).